 The EBRD's response to enable these investments and tackle financial and institutional bottlenecks through NWFE-EP cooperation platform is a proposal to create the NWFE-EP Technical Support Unit (TSU), an independent dedicated unit hosted in EBRD Cairo RO throughout the implementation of the programme.
 The NWFE-EP TSU will focus on building a strong financing framework and a policy-dialogue driven structure of institutional support.
 This is to ensure the implementation of the NWFE-EP initiative in accordance with the Partnership Agreement and set an outline for well-structured institutional support and bankable sub-projects.

 NWFE-EP provides a platform to support the accelerated retirement of inefficient oil and gas fired plants in full compliance with international environmental health and safety standards in accordance with the electricity sector development plans.
 The decommissioning master-plan will provide a comprehensive strategic framework for the entire decommissioning process.

-Investment type not available at the time of the snapshot.
+Investment type and amount not available at the time of the snapshot.

 No contact information provided at the time of disclosure.